hdShang/arxiv-daily/docs/cs-CL/2025-05-28/papers/250521889v2-efim-efficient-serving-of-llms-for-infilling-tasks-with-improved-kv-.md

 ---
 layout: default
-title: EFIM: Efficient Serving of LLMs for Infilling Tasks with Improved KV Cache Reuse
+title: "EFIM: Efficient Serving of LLMs for Infilling Tasks with Improved KV Cache Reuse"
 ---

 # EFIM: Efficient Serving of LLMs for Infilling Tasks with Improved KV Cache Reuse